John Barry (MP)

 John Barry (1845 – 27 January 1921) was a politician.
 He was born in Wexford and moved with his family to England when he was a small child.
-Alongside Michael Davitt and Mark Ryan he trafficked arms.
+Alongside Michael Davitt and Mark Ryan, he trafficked arms.
 He was a member of the Supreme Council of the Irish Republican Brotherhood and a founding member of the Home Rule Confederation of Great Britain.
-He was elected as an Irish Nationalist Member of Parliament for South Wexford in 1885, resigning in 1893.
-He was a close friend and distant cousin of T. M. Healy M.P.
+He was elected as an Irish National Federation Member of Parliament for South Wexford in 1885, resigning in 1893.
+He was a close friend and distant cousin of Tim Healy.
 On his retirement he pursued his business interests with great success.

-In R. Barry O'Brien's 'The Life of Charles Stewart Parnell', 'X' describes John Barry as 'fat and well favoured'.
+In R. Barry O'Brien's The Life of Charles Stewart Parnell, 'X' describes John Barry as 'fat and well favored'.
 He was one of 'the stoutest men of the Irish party'.